michael-hartmann/caps/docs/manual/manual.rst

 Material parameters
 ^^^^^^^^^^^^^^^^^^^

-The examples presented so far where mostly for sphere and plate made of perfect reflectors.
+The examples presented so far were mostly for sphere and plate made of perfect reflectors.
 In addition, it is possible to do calculations for the plasma model with the imaginary-frequency dielectric function